 These may be played in any rhythm we imagine.

-With any scale, Major or minor, we land on the root note when the scale is finished.
-However, what if we landed on the next note (2nd) in that scale, then played that note's scale, changing the key to match that note (the new root)?
-Continuing, land on that scale's 2nd note, and change the key to that note.
+With any scale, Major or minor, we land on the root note when the scale is finished (going up, then down the scale).
+However, we could land on the next note (2nd) in that scale, then play a scale that changes the key to match that note (the new root).
+Then continuing, we land on that scale's 2nd note, and change the key to that new note.
 Starting on C:

 We used the C, D, E, Gb, and Ab Major scales above.
 Review the Order of sharps and flats, if you're having trouble with the keys (it'll reinforce your memorization of the keys, which is the cornerstone for improv)!